npsedhain/npsedhain/README.md

 - Currently studying at the University of Florida

-- I am enrolled for the courses - Distributed Operating System, Computer Architecture Principles, and Advanced Data Structures
+- This semester, I am enrolled in - Distributed Operating System, Computer Architecture Principles, and Advanced Data Structures

 - I have over 5 years of experience working as a Software Engineer